-The ARKK Fund will invest under normal circumstances primarily (at least 65% of its assets) in equity securities of U.S. and non-U.S. companies that are relevant to the ARKK Fund's investment theme of disruptive innovation.
+The ARK Innovation ETF (the "ARKK Fund") will invest under normal circumstances primarily (at least 65% of its assets) in equity securities of U.S. and non-U.S. companies that are relevant to the ARKK Fund's investment theme of disruptive innovation.
 ARK LLC defines "disruptive innovation" as the introduction of a technologically enabled new product or service that potentially changes the way the world works.
 ARK LLC believes that companies relevant to this theme are those that rely on or benefit from the development of new products or services, technological improvements and advancements in scientific research relating to the areas of genomics; innovation in automation and manufacturing, transportation, energy, artificial intelligence and materials; the increased use of shared technology, infrastructure and services; and technologies that make financial services more efficient.
 ARK LLC defines "genomics" as the study of genes and their functions, and related techniques (e.g., genomic sequencing).
+The ARKK Fund trades on NYSE Arca, Inc. under the ticker symbol "ARKK."